Stress is a major productivity killer. 💀

-Zoho Projects is a project management software with features for collaborating with the team, working with stakeholders, and tracking project issues.
+Zoho Projects is a project management software with workload features for collaborating with the team, working with stakeholders, and tracking project issues.
 It is also one of the leading workload management tools for its resource utilization charts and Gantt charts for tracking milestones, resource allocation, critical path calculation, and more.

 Zoho Projects features

 - Different task views for planning various projects

 - Project dashboards for insights into your budget, tasks, team status, and overdue work